gb2002/ExceptTrack/README.rst

 yourcollectionURL is the full web address to your collection script.
 Be sure to include a trailing / if it is a directory as it will not redirect.

-This is straightforward: JUst call setUrl() to setup your collection URL.
+This is straightforward: Just call setUrl() to setup your collection URL.
 Then the setup() call installs ExceptTrack exception handler and submits any existing traces from earlier crashes.

 Custom processor